Logarithmic Quasimaps: Examples

-\end{example} \begin{remark} In \cite{kennedy2022divisors}, a formula is determined for the number of boundary divisors of $\overline{\mathcal{M}}_{0,(d,0,\dots,0)}^{\log}(\PP^N|H,d)$, i.e. the logarithmic Gromov--Witten moduli space for $(\PP^N,H)$ with one maximal tangency marking and any number of redundant markings in any degree. \end{remark} \begin{example} We now move on to a simple normal crossings example.
-In the stable maps case this example comes from ~\cite[1.2]{nabijou2022gromov} and the ideas come from ~\cite[3]{nabijou2019recursion}.
+\end{example} These numbers are computed by enumerating genus-zero degree-weighted balanced tropical maps to $\RR_{\geq 0}$ which satisfy the appropriate stability condition.
+The connection to tropical maps can be found, for example in ~\cite[Section 2.5]{abramovich2020decomposition} and ~\cite[Theorem 1.1]{kennedy2022divisors}. \begin{remark} In \cite{kennedy2022divisors}, a formula is determined for the number of boundary divisors of $\overline{\mathcal{M}}_{0,(d,0,\dots,0)}^{\log}(\PP^N|H,d)$, i.e. the logarithmic Gromov--Witten moduli space for $(\PP^N,H)$ with one maximal tangency marking and any number of redundant markings in any degree. \end{remark} \begin{example} We now move on to a simple normal crossings example.
+In the stable maps case this example comes from ~\cite[Section 1.2]{nabijou2022gromov} and the ideas come from ~\cite[Chapter 3]{nabijou2019recursion}.
 Let $X=\PP^2$ and $D=H_1 + H_2$ be the union of two hyperplanes.
 Let $g=0, d=2$ and let $\alpha$ be given by the matrix

 In other words we are considering degree $2$ (quasi)maps to $\PP^2$ with maximal tangency to $H_1$ at the first marking and maximal tangency to $H_2$ at the second marking.
 As in the previous example, $\cQ^{\log}_{0,\alpha}(\PP^2|H_1 +H_2,2)$ and ${\overline{\cM}^{\log}_{0,\alpha}(\PP^2|H_1 +H_2,2)}$ are irreducible of the same dimension but have differing numbers of boundary divisors.
 Instead of enumerating them we will make a different comparison.
 Recall that $\cQ^{\log}_{0,\alpha}(\PP^2|H_1 +H_2,2)$ is defined via the fibre product